tlack/xxl/README.md

 and a request is received.
 This callback is invoked with one argument, which is a list containing the request body in the first member and the remote IP address in the second.

-At the moment, `.net.bind` only supports client-speaks-first-style servers, such as HTTP.
+At the moment, `.net.bind` only supports client-speaks-first-style network protocols, such as HTTP.

-Inside the callback, we display the request on the server's screen (`x show`), increase and store the counter value, and then generate an HTTP response.
-Voila.
+Inside the callback, we display the request on the server's screen (`x show`), increase and store the counter value, and then generate an HTTP response with a couple of headers.

+Since we want to include the counter's current value, we append it to the string after calling `repr` on the counter value only (since it's in parenthesis).
+The resulting list needs to be flattened so we can spit it out as one long string to the client's socket, so we call XXL's `flat` verb, which removes a level of nesting on a general list (akin to `raze` in Q).

+Voila!

 ## More examples